awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 How you update the solution depends on the difference between versions.
 If the new version is a *minor* upgrade (for instance, from version 3.45 to 3.67) you should deploy using a CloudFormation Stack Update.
 If the new version is a *major* upgrade (for instance, from 2.34 to 3.0) you should perform a manual rolling deployment.

-Major version releases are rare and only occur when a non-backwards compatible change is made to the solution.
+Major version releases are made in exceptional circumstances and may contain changes that prohibit backward compatibility.
+Minor versions releases are backward-compatible.

 ### Identify current solution version